Teaching Media Literacy: Its Importance and 10 Engaging ActivitiesAll Posts

 Whether this situation sounds familiar or you’re able to dedicate a unit to it, below are 10 engaging activities that teach media literacy.

-Complemented by a thorough explanation of why media literacy matters, use the activities that best apply to you and keep the downloadable list at your desk for quick reference.
+Complemented by a thorough explanation of why media literacy matters, use the activities that best apply to you.

 Why Is Teaching Media Literacy Important?